W4RH4WK/Debloat-Windows-10/README.md

 ### Xbox Wireless Adapter

 Apprently running the stock `remove-default-apps` script will cause Xbox Wireless Adapters to stop functioning.
-I suspenc one should not remove the Xbox App when wanting to use one.
+I suspect one should not remove the Xbox App when wanting to use one.
 But I haven't confirmed this yet, and there is a workaround to re-enable it afterwards.
 See [#78](https://github.com/W4RH4WK/Debloat-Windows-10/issues/78).